-The risk of a business interruption in the event of a disaster or cyberattack that compromises the critical information systems of subsidiaries is limited by data backup systems, security tools (e.g. antivirus, DDOS mitigation, server isolation) and gradual hardware redundancy (servers in multiple locations).
+At the subsidiary level, the risk of a business interruption in the event of a disaster or cyberattack that compromises the critical information systems is limited by Data backup systems, security tools (e.g. antivirus, DDOS mitigation, server isolation) and gradual hardware redundancy (servers in multiple locations).